South Coast Walks & Historical Sites

 Leader's Evening Briefing

-Each evening, your tour leader will discuss with you the programme for the following day.
-This will be your opportunity to discuss the details and ensure the planned activities suit your walking ability.
-If you have concerns on clothing or equipment, this can be discussed then also.
-If you do not wish to join the organised group programme, please let the leader know.
+Each evening, your tour leader will meet with you to review the programme for the next day.
+This is your chance to discuss details and ensure that the planned activities align with your walking ability.
+If you have any concerns about clothing or equipment, feel free to bring them up during this discussion.
+If, for any reason, you prefer not to participate in the organised group programme, please inform your leader.
+Your preferences are important, and your leader is there to make sure your experience aligns with your expectations.

 Local Guides